Aredarn/Photo_Renamer_Program/README.md

 It's that simple!

 ## For who do I recommend this program?
-Mostly for photogarphers or for those who like to organise their photos by date, just like me.
+Mostly for photographers or for those who like to organise their photos by date, just like me.
 This was the main reason for creating this program.

 ## Basic features for users:
 * Shows how many files are in the first folder
 * Shows how many photos/videos the program copied&renamed
+* One click copy: double click on a files name in the listbox and that on photo will be copied.
+* Sort option: the photoes will be placed in folders depending on the year and month when they where created
+* Custom file option: you can copy the photoes and rename all of them to the requested name.
+Example:(Photo1,Photo2...Photo*)

 ## Extra feature for developers